Frequently Asked Questions

 Yes!
 USC Good Neighbors is a nonprofit organization.
 Additionally, USC underwrites all campaign expenses enabling 100% of all gifts to USC Good Neighbors to be tax deductible.

 Can payroll deductions be made for donations to any organization?

 No. The university’s payroll system can only process donations to USC Good Neighbors and United Way.
 You may, however, designate the organization of your choice through United Way.

 Can I stop my payroll deduction if I need to?

 If necessary, you may discontinue your payroll deduction by sending a written request to the USC Good Neighbors Campaign, MC 7740, or email firstname.lastname@example.org.

 What is the difference between the USC Good Neighbors Campaign pledge form and the United Way form?

 Everyone making a contribution to the USC Good Neighbors Campaign must complete a pledge form.
-This form allows a donor to indicate a gift amount and direct his or her gift to USC Neighborhood Outreach.
+This form allows a donor to indicate a gift amount and direct his or her gift to USC Good Neighbors.
 A United Way form is needed only for donors who wish to give to United Way or to designate their gifts to another nonprofit organization.

 If I want to keep giving to the organization that I designated last year (through United Way), do I need to fill out another pledge form and United Way form?